-As of September 30, 2020 and 2019, we had approximately \$40.0 million and \$0.5 million of cash, respectively, and a negative working capital of \$0.8 million and \$33.0 million, respectively.
-However, of the \$40.0 million of cash, only \$2.0 million is unrestricted and available to pay our current liabilities, while the remaining \$38.0 million of cash is restricted and can only be used to fund our senior loan interest obligations and our biorefinery construction costs.
+As of June 30, 2020 and 2019, we had approximately \$7.2 million (of which \$3.9 million was unrestricted) and \$0.5 million of cash, respectively, and a negative working capital of \$0.2 million and \$33 million, respectively.
+However, of the \$7.2 million of cash, only \$3.9 million is unrestricted and available to pay our current liabilities, while the remaining \$3.3 million of cash is restricted and can only be used to fund our senior loan interest obligations and our biorefinery construction costs.

 Our efforts to acquire the Bakersfield Biorefinery commenced in early 2018.
 Our operating costs, including the costs of the professionals that we engaged, exceeded our capital resources.
 Accordingly, on October 15, 2018, we entered into a derivative contract with a commodities trading company whereby we received \$6 million of cash in exchange for a contract for ultra-low sulfur diesel to be settled over a six-month time period beginning in July of 2020.
 This contract created a net fair value liability of \$15.1 million.
 The purpose of this contract was to obtain the cash the Company needed to pursue the acquisition of the Bakersfield Biorefinery.
-The liability in excess of cash received was considered a financing charge and was recorded as an expense.
+The liability in excess of cash received is considered financing charges and recorded as an expense.
 Because of a delay in completing the purchase of the Bakersfield Biorefinery, we had to amend the original derivative contract.
 Accordingly, on October 29, 2019 we unwound the October 15, 2018 contract and entered into a new derivative transaction whereby we received an additional cash payment of \$4 million.
-On March 19, 2020, we unwound the derivative contract and fixed the obligation with a cash payment of \$5.5 million due on April 30th and six equal monthly payments of \$2.9 million beginning on October 31, 2021.
+On March 19, 2020 we unwound the derivative contract and fixed the obligation with a cash payment of \$5.5 million due on April 30th and six equal monthly payments of \$2.928 million beginning on October 31, 2021.
 On April 28, 2020 this agreement with the commodities trading company was amended in terms to reduce and extend the short-term cash payment to \$4.5 million in June 2020 (that we paid) and increased and deferred the six equal monthly payments of \$3.375 million beginning on April 30, 2022.
 This payment stream is scheduled to coincide around the commencement of operations of the Bakersfield Biorefinery.

 The Bakersfield Biorefinery is currently being retooled and converted from a crude oil refinery into a biofuels refinery.
-The construction of the Bakersfield Biorefinery is expected to be completed and commence commercial operations in early 2022.
+The construction of the Bakersfield Biorefinery is expected to be completed, and the Bakersfield Biorefinery is expected to commence commercial operations in early 2022.
 Until the Bakersfield Biorefinery is operational, we do not expect to generate any significant operating revenues.
 During the construction phase of the biorefinery, we will incur significant operating costs and capital expenditures to upgrade the existing equipment and facilities.
 The expenses that we expect to incur include, among others, the purchase price of new biorefinery equipment, the payments to our primary contractor under a \$201 million engineering, procurement and construction agreement, the costs of maintaining the existing facility, paying licensing fees, the costs of upgrading the refinery's rail line and certain pipelines, and making interest and other payments under our senior and mezzanine credit facilities.